OSGeo/PROJ/docs/source/operations/options/lon_0.rst

 .. option:: +lon_0=<value>

-    Central meridian/longitude of natural origin, longitude of origin or longitude of false origin (naming and semantic depend on the projection method).
+    Central meridian/longitude of natural origin, longitude of origin or longitude of false origin (naming and meaning depend on the projection method).

     *Defaults to 0.0.*